Personnel

 Assistant to Medical Director, Neis Clinical Skills Laboratory

-Dr. David G. Naylor is a General Internist that has spent his career teaching on Inpatient Internal Medicine rounds.
+Dr. David G. Naylor is a General Internist and has spent his career teaching on Inpatient Internal Medicine rounds.
 Dr. Naylor enjoys educating others on the basics, including EKGs and clinical skills.
 Dr. Naylor's interest and accomplishments have led him to his current position with the Neis Clinical Skills Lab as Assistant to the Director of Medicine.
 Dr. Naylor loves the collaboration that occurs when working in a lab environment.

 Emma Nguyen, Ed.D.